mirandaweston/CV/README.md

 **_Rider Operations Associate_ at Deliveroo** (November 2015 - March 2018)

 - Interviewing candidates and managing new cyclist onboarding for Deliveroo
-- Working with the Global Ops team to deliver technological improvements to rider experience whilst ensuring compliance and legal requirements are met.
+- Working with the Global Ops team to deliver technological improvements to rider experience whilst ensuring compliance and legal requirements are met

 ## Hobbies